SeuntjensLab/Easy_HCR/README.md

 If this notebook is helpful for your research, please cite the following preprint and also the probe generator made by the Özpolat lab:

 Elagoz, A. M., Styfhals, R., Maccuro, S., Masin, L., Moons, L., & Seuntjens, E. (2022).
-Optimization of Whole Mount RNA multiplexed in situ Hybridization Chain Reaction with Immunohistochemistry, Clearing and Imaging to visualize octopus neurogenesis.
-BioRxiv.
-Retrieved from https://www.biorxiv.org/content/10.1101/2022.02.24.481749v1.full.pdf
+Optimization of Whole Mount RNA Multiplexed in situ Hybridization Chain Reaction With Immunohistochemistry, Clearing and Imaging to Visualize Octopus Embryonic Neurogenesis.
+Frontiers in Physiology, 995.

 Kuehn, E., Clausen, D. S., Null, R. W., Metzger, B. M., Willis, A. D., & Özpolat, B. D. (2021).
 Segment number threshold determines juvenile onset of germline cluster expansion in Platynereis dumerilii.
 Journal of Experimental Zoology Part B: Molecular and Developmental Evolution. https://doi.org/10.1002/jez.b.23100